GSA-TTS/identity-dev-docs/_pages/openid-connect.md

     The number of seconds that the access token will expire in.

  * **id_token**
     A signed [JWT][jwt] that contains basic attributes about the user such as user ID for this client (encoded as the `sub` claim) as well as the claims requested as part of the `scope` in the authorization request.
 See the [User Info Response](#user-info-response) section for details on the claims.
+The public key to verify this JWT is available from the [certs](#certs) endpoint.

     Here is the above example `id_token`, decoded: